NitrixDev/Windows-Activation-Script/README.md

 ### Method 1 - PowerShell (Recommended)

+-   Run Requirements.exe to get all of the requirement set up to run the script
 -   Right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
 -   Copy and paste the code below and press enter
 ```